deepakshrma/deno-by-example/docs/advanced_react_ssr.md

   </html>`;
 ```

-Do all the changes and `run app`.
-You will see `list of Todo's` containing two rows of initial data.
-You can use post data to route `POST/todos/` to create new records.
-Once you add post `refresh` the page, You will see added new post data.
+Update all the changes and _run the app_.
+You will see a _list of Todos_ containing two rows of initial data.
+You can use curl post data to route `POST/todos/` to create new records.
+Once you add a post, _refresh_ the page, You will see added new post data.

 ```bash title="post data using curl"
 curl --header "Content-Type: application/json" \